 - Less than 5 years of work experience in their related field;

 - Interest in the United Nations University and more broadly, the United Nations.

 How to apply

-For general advice on internships in Asia, see tips on finding the right internships in Asia.
+For general advice on internships in Asia, see our tips on finding the right internships in Asia.